Peebs-Tech/TensorFlow---repo/README.md

 # TensorFlow---repo
 For personal use projects in TensorFlow

-To lesses typing of long codes on projects
+To lessen typing of long codes on projects